 Many people hear about cast iron cookware and are surprised to find that there are various types available.
 You may have decided that you want to begin cooking with cast iron pots and pans but you may not know where to begin.
 While bare, uncoated cast iron and enameled cast iron cookware (or coated cast iron) do have similar features and provide comparable benefits, there are a few key differences to note when deciding to purchase the cookware.
 Me?
 I started with vintage cast iron, WagnerWare Cast Iron and the newer stuff from Lodge.
 The goal of this article is to compare Enameled Cast Iron vs Cast Iron cookware.

 Enameled Cast Iron

 Enameled cast iron cookware is comparable to stainless steel in terms of its non-stick characteristics.
-(See great Enameled Cast Iron on Amazon.)
+(See great Enameled Cast Iron at Amazon.)

 What is Enamel Coated Cast Iron?